 A 2009 study showed it takes between 18 and 254 days to build new habits.
 The average time for a new habit to become automatic is 66 days.

 Our habit is posting an article once a week.
 We’ve had that habit for 18 months now.
-The motivational benefit of tracking progress so we don’t break the chain has certainly worked well for us.
+The motivational benefit of tracking progress so we don’t break the chain has helped keep us going.

 A regular writing habit builds writing expertise